 Step two.
 Let's start sanding

-Next we need to polish the blade to remove all the defects left after forging.
-To do this we need files, we clamp the blade and process it.
+Next, we need to grind the blade to remove all the defects left after forging.
+To do this, we need files, clamp the blade and process.
 Of course, the fastest way to do this is with a belt sander.
 You can now process metal manually, since we released it.

-Next, you can use sandpaper attached to a block.
-It is useful to wet the paper in water, it works much more efficiently due to cleaning.
-As a result, we work with the finest sandpaper or a fine-grained grinding stone.
-The metal needs to be brought to an almost ideal state, since further hardening is required.
+Next, you can use already sandpaper, fixed on a bar.
+It is useful to wet the paper in water, so it works much more efficiently by cleaning.
+As a result, we work with the finest sandpaper or on a fine-grained grinding stone.
+The metal must be brought to an almost perfect state, since further hardening is to be done.

-We proceed to hardening, since we previously tempered the metal.
-To do this, the author coated the blade with a heat-resistant compound so that the alloying elements remained in place.
-Well, then we heat the blade until it glows bright red and dip it in oil.
-After this, we check the blade by trying to scratch it with a file.
-If there are no scratches, great, that means the steel is hardened.
-As for such a moment as a vacation, the author did not do it, but it is recommended.
+We proceed to hardening, since we previously released the metal.
+To do this, the author coated the blade with a heat-resistant composition so that the alloying elements remained in place.
+Well, then we warm the blade to a bright red glow and dip it in oil.
+After that, we check the blade, trying to scratch it with a file.
+If there are no scratches, excellent, then the steel is hardened.
+As for such a moment as a vacation, its author did not do it, but it is recommended.

-On the blade there is a so-called bolster or pad, thanks to which the sheath is fixed.
-In addition, this detail has ethical significance; it makes the knife look more beautiful.
-We make this part from a piece of copper pipe, cut off the required piece, and then form the desired profile with a hammer.
+On the blade is the so-called bolster or overlay, due to which the sheath is fixed.
+In addition, this detail has ethical significance, it makes the knife look more beautiful.
+We make this part from a piece of copper pipe, cut off the desired piece, and then form the desired profile with a hammer.
 The author welded the ends of the pipe, they can also be soldered.
-In addition to this, we need to make an emphasis, here we will need sheet copper.
-We cut out the required blank and cut a hole for the profile of the tail part of the blade.
+In addition, we need to focus, here we need sheet copper.
+We cut out the desired workpiece and cut a hole for the profile of the tail of the blade.

-The author makes the base for the pen from wood.
-We select a block of hard wood and form the desired profile with a plane.
-Next, drill and bore a hole for the knife shank.
-We form the final profile using files.
+The author makes the basis for the pen from wood.
+We select a block of hardwood and form the desired profile with a planer.
+Next, we drill and bore a hole for the knife shank.
+We form the final profile with files.

-The author also made a back plate for the pen, thanks to which it will last longer and looks amazing.
-The backplate is made from a piece of copper pipe and a piece of copper sheet.
-Both parts are welded together with a gas torch; they can also be soldered or glued with epoxy.
-The author goes over the stop and back plate with a hammer, making dents.
-This gives the impression that the knife is antique and looks beautiful.
+Also, the author made a back plate for the pen, so it will last longer, and it looks amazing.
+The back is made from a piece of copper pipe and a piece of sheet copper.
+Both parts are welded together with a gas burner, they can also be soldered or glued with epoxy.
+The author walks along the stop and the butt plate with a hammer, making dents.
+This gives the impression that the knife is antique, looks beautiful.

-An interesting feature of this knife is that the handle is installed without glue, it is held on by one carefully adjusted pin.
-But if desired, it can also be placed on glue.
-First, drill a hole in the place of the handle where the pin will be installed.
+An interesting feature of this knife is that the handle is installed without glue, it is held on one carefully fitted pin.
+But if desired, it can be planted with glue.
+To begin with, we drill a hole in the place of the handle where the pin will be installed.
 A brass or copper rod can be used as a pin.
-Next, we make two “flowers” as decoration.
-The author makes them from sheet copper; a hole must be punched, so the flower will be securely fastened.
-For more details on how such parts are made, see the photo.
+Next, as a decoration, we make two “flowers”.
+The author makes them from sheet copper, the hole needs to be punched, so the flower will be securely fixed.
+For more details on how such details are made, see the photo.

 Step seven.
 Finishing the handle

 The main material of the handle is wood.
-It is wrapped on top with black rope impregnated with glue.
+From above, it is wrapped with a black rope impregnated with glue.
 The result is a very strong and beautiful handle.
-For these purposes we will need epoxy and black dye.
+For these purposes, we need epoxy and black dye.
 We wind the rope and soak it well with glue.
-When the glue dries, we get an excellent durable coating.
-We also install the back plate with epoxy.
-Let the glue dry for a day.
+When the glue dries, we get an excellent resistant coating.
+The butt is also installed on epoxy.
+Let the glue dry overnight.

 Step eight.
 Sheath and stand

-We make a sheath for the knife; the author has it made of wood.
-We take two boards and, using a chisel, form a hollow part into which the blade will fit.
+For a knife we make a scabbard, they are wooden by the author.
+We take two boards and with the help of a chisel we form a hollow part into which the blade will go.
 Next, these parts are glued together with epoxy and the desired profile is formed using files and sandpaper.
-Rougher processing can be done with a plane.
+Rougher processing can be carried out with a planer.

 The author also decided to make a stand for his masterpiece.
-Of course, this is not at all necessary.
+Of course, you don't have to do that at all.
 For these purposes, the author used deer antlers.
-We select the material for the base, it can be a piece of thick board.
-Using a chisel, we make a recess in it under the bow of the sheath.
-The horns must be secured so that the knife rests on them.
+We select the material for the base, it can be a piece of a thick board.
+With the help of a chisel, we make a recess in it under the bow of the scabbard.
+The horns must be fixed so that the knife rests on them.
 We fasten the horns using epoxy glue, additionally fix the horns with a screw, and so on.

 Polish all parts of the knife.
-To assemble it, the author did not use glue; everything is held on a pin, which is very precisely adjusted to its location.
-Thanks to this design, the handle can be quickly disassembled and polished or its parts can be replaced.
+To assemble it, the author did not use glue, everything rests on a pin, which is very precisely adjusted to its location.
+Thanks to this design, the handle can be quickly disassembled and polished or replaced.
 If you use brass instead of honey, you can assemble everything with glue, because brass is much more resistant to oxidation.

-That's all, now the knife is ready, all that remains is to sharpen it to the point of a blade and place it in its sheath on a luxurious stand made of horns.
+That's all, now the knife is ready, it remains to sharpen it to the state of a blade and put it in a sheath on a chic stand made of horns.
 Everything looks amazing.
-That's all, the project is finished, I hope you liked it.
-Good luck and creative inspiration if you want to repeat it.
-Don't forget to share yours
+That's all, the project is over, I hope you liked it.
+Good luck and creative inspiration if you want to repeat.
+Don't forget to share your

 What else to read